Dress to impress?

 Many companies believe that dressing up promotes their brand, professionalism and work ethic, encouraging consumers to take them seriously.
 Others argue that casual dress carries with it a lot of benefits besides saving time in the morning.
 As Dress Down Fridays are slowly extending to take over the whole working week, research suggests that wearing relaxed attire not only boosts a worker’s morale, it also creates less of a financial burden and encourages self-expression, allowing you to focus better on the task at hand.
 So leave the pantyhose for the weekend – and get productive!

-Ready to take a leap onto the remote working environment?
+Ready to take a leap onto the environment of remote work?
 Sign up now with Topcontent – we don’t care what you wear as long as you can write!